-The Company was required to revise its impairment methodology under AASB 9 for this class of asset.
 The Company has applied the AASB 9 simplified approach to measuring expected credit losses and no impairment has been identified through this assessment approach.

 (g) Employee benefits

 Liabilities for wages and salaries, including non-monetary benefits, annual leave, long service and any accumulating sick leave expected to be settled after the end of the period in which the employees render the related service are recognised in respect of employees' services up to the end of the reporting period and are measured at the amounts expected to be paid when the liabilities are settled.
 The annual leave liability is shown under the heading of Current liabilities as Employee provisions.